IraGR/th-docs-1/serving/docs.md

 ## Latest Version Predictions

 That's the way to go, when you want to use always latest and greatest version.
-Do not specify any version and your Teachable will always return predictions from the latest model deployed in the specific environment.
+Do not specify any version and your Teachable will always return predictions from the latest model activated in the specific environment.
 Such approach is recommended and very helpful for automating your deployment pipeline.

 ```python
 teachable = TeachableHubPredictAPI(